fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

     Man does not utter any word except that with him is an observer prepared [to record] Quran, 50-Surah Qaf (The Letter Qaf) 16-18

+    Or do they think that We hear not their secrets and their private conversations?
+Yes, [We do], and Our messengers are with them recording.
+    Quran, 43-Surah Az-Zukhruf (The Gold Adornment) 80

+    And indeed, [appointed] over you are keepers, Noble and recording
+    They know whatever you do.
+    Quran, 82-Surah Al-Infitar (The Cleaving) 10-12

 ### Angels Protectors

     There is no soul but that it has over it a protector.
     Quran, 86-Surah At-Tariq (The Night-Comer)

+    For each one are successive [angels] before and behind him who protect him by the decree of Allah.
+Indeed, Allah will not change the condition of a people until they change what is in themselves.
+And when Allah intends for a people ill, there is no repelling it.
+And there is not for them besides Him any patron.
+    Quran, 13-Surah Ar-Ra’d (The Thunder) 11

+### Angels ask Allah to forgive believers

+    Those [angels] who carry the Throne and those around it exalt [Allah] with praise of their Lord and believe in Him and ask forgiveness for those who have believed, [saying], "Our Lord, You have encompassed all things in mercy and knowledge, so forgive those who have repented and followed Your way and protect them from the punishment of Hellfire.

+    Our Lord, and admit them to gardens of perpetual residence which You have promised them and whoever was righteous among their fathers, their spouses and their offspring.
+Indeed, it is You who is the Exalted in Might, the Wise.

+    And protect them from the evil consequences [of their deeds].
+And he whom You protect from evil consequences that Day – You will have given him mercy.
+And that is the great attainment."
+    Quran, 40-Surah Ghafir (The Forgiver God) 7-9

 </details><details><summary>